seb1080/webOneBiteAtaTime/basics/JavaScript/questions.md

 console.log(y);
 ```

-Question: What is the difference between var, let, const ?
+**Question: What is the difference between var, let, const ?**

 var is function scoped variable, 'var' variables get hoisted.

-let and const have been add in ES6
+let and const have been add in ES6.

-let is block scoped function that allow reasignement
+let is block scoped function that allow reassignment

-const is block scoped function that don't allow reasignement
+const is block scoped function that don't allow reassignment

-Question: What is the difference between '==' and '===' ?
+**Question: What is the difference between '==' and '===' ?**

-'==': loose-equals operator that will use implicit coercion to optimize the succes of equality.
+'==': loose-equals operator that will use implicit coercion to optimize the success of equality.
 Will only look for equality of values.

 '===' strict-equals operator that will not implicitly convert the type to match the corresponding value.
 Will look for equality of types and values.

-Question: what are the 6 falsy values in JS ?
+**Question: what are the 6 falsy values in JS ?**

-*false
+* false
-*0
+* 0
-*""
+* ""
-*NaN
+* NaN
-*null
+* null
-*undefined
+* undefined

-Question: What is the use of arrow functions ?
+**Question: What is the use of arrow functions ?**

 Arrow functions are use and like for there concise syntax.
 AF are anonymous function and change the 'this' binds in the function.